LLM-29/A4Design/README.md

 ## Project Structure

-- [langgraph.ipynb](langgraph.ipynb): The main Jupyter notebook containing the multi-agent workflow.
+- [multi-agent.ipynb](multi-agent.ipynb): The main Jupyter notebook containing the multi-agent workflow.
 - [data/](data/):
   - [complete_shots.json](data/complete_shots.json): Few-shot examples for the LLM.
   - [test_exercises.json](data/test_exercises.json): Test cases with requirements and gold standard solutions.
+  - [uml_knowledge.db](data/uml_knowledge.db): SQLite database that contains the complete set of few-shots in as embedded documents.

 ## How to Run

-1. Open [langgraph.ipynb](langgraph.ipynb) in VS Code or Jupyter Lab.
+1. Open [multi-agent.ipynb](multi-agent.ipynb) in VS Code or Jupyter Lab.
 2. Ensure LM Studio and the PlantUML server are running.
 3. Run the cells sequentially to:
    - Initialize the system components (LLM, PlantUML tool, Memory Manager).